scottcheng/renren-album-downloader/README.md

 Known Issues
 ----

-* Could crash Chrome when downloading *huge* albums, say 2 MB gifs * 120.
+* Could crash Chrome when downloading *huge* albums, say 500-photo albums.

 * Naming folders / files with Chinese characters sometimes leads to corrupted zips.
 Therefore, all the Chinese stuff (album name, album description, and photo descriptions) are put into info.html, rather than used in folder / file names.